guillerminabasso/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 - **🧮 Formulas and Functions**
 - **❎ Data Validation**

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
-It includes detailed information on:
+The dataset was sourced from a public Excel tutorial focused on data analytics.
+It contains real-world data science job information from 2023 and is included in this repository.

 - **👨‍💼 Job titles**
 - **💰 Salaries**